kisslinux/kisslinux.github.io/pages/package-system.md

 category: main
 ---

 The package system that KISS employs is a new concept that came to me (*Dylan Araps*) in a dream one night.
 The concept is simple; a set of plain text files separated by lines and spaces.
-Easily parseable in any programming language or standard tools.
+Easily parseable in any programming language or with standard tools.

 ## The structure